-RNC remains positive on the outlook for the nickel market beyond 2017.
-The Dumont Nickel Project is one of only a few projects in the pipeline with expected production of greater than 20 ktpa and RNC's expectation is that it will be required to meet ongoing growth in nickel demand in the latter half of this decade.
-RNC believes nickel prices will have to rise substantially in the second half of the decade to force demand in line with available supply.
+RNC is positive on the outlook for the nickel market beyond 2018.
+The Dumont Nickel-Cobalt Project is one of only a few projects in the pipeline with expected production of greater than 20 ktpa and RNC's expectation is that it will be required to meet ongoing growth in nickel demand in the latter half of this decade.

-In 2017, total mine production is expected to be approximately 2,087 kt, according to CRU.
-Nickel production levels in 2017 are expected to by largely impacted by the outcomes of the announced, but yet to be implemented partial relaxation of the Indonesian ore export ban and pending appeals with respect to nickel mines in the Philippines that have been shut down for environmental reasons.
-The outcomes of these government policies will have a significant impact on actual NPI production in 2017.
+In 2018, total nickel supply is expected to be approximately 2,201 kt, according to a Macquarie Research forecast.
+Nickel production levels in 2018 are expected to increase but not enough to eliminate a market deficit as growth in NPI production in Indonesia and China (which continues to be affected by the ongoing impacts of the partial relaxation of the Indonesian ore export ban and ongoing uncertainty with respect to nickel mines in the Philippines that may be impacted by environmental concerns).